WICG/attribution-reporting-api/EVENT.md

 https://<reporting origin>/.well-known/attribution-reporting/debug/verbose
 ```

-In order to receive verbose debug reports on trigger registrations, at both
+In order to receive verbose debug reports on trigger registrations, the
-source and trigger registration times, the reporting origin needs to be able to
+reporting origin needs to be able to access third-party cookies on the
+destination site.
+If the trigger is attributed to a source, the reporting
-access third-party cookies on the corresponding context site.
+origin also needs to be able to access third-party cookies on the source site
+at the time of source registration.

 TODO: Consider adding support for the top-level site to opt in to receiving
 debug reports without cross-site leak.